 - Red Palm oil (non-hydrogenated)

-For a healthy low carb diet, fattier cuts of meat are best, especially when first transitioning to low carb, as they are more nutritious and more satisfying.
-(Once your body is good at fat burning, then reducing fat intake can help shift your body towards burning off more excess body fat, if needed.)
+For a healthy low carb or Keto diet, fattier cuts of meat are best, especially when first transitioning to low carb/Keto, as they are more nutritious and more satisfying.
+(Once your body is good at fat burning, then reducing overall fat intake can help shift your body towards burning off more excess body fat, if needed.)

 Fun fact: just about every human culture throughout history (that we know of) preferentially cooked/cooks their meats bone-in – it makes them tastier, and more nutritious!

-Choose pastured or wild animal products as these are the most nutrient-dense and least inflammatory.
+As with your animal fats, whenever possible, choose pastured or wild animal products, as these are the most nutrient-dense and the least inflammatory.
 Visit www.eatwild.com or www.localharvest.org to find local sources.
-The proteins below are good choices:
+The proteins below are all good health-enhancing choices: